turingschool/launch-curriculum/module3/lessons/Week2/RestfulRoutes.md

 	* Read
 	* Update
 	* Delete
-1. If you had an application for `vehicles`, what are the URI's for the 7 RESTful routes that need to be created?
+1. If you had an application for `vehicles`, what are the paths for the 7 RESTful routes that need to be created?
 1. What is the annotation you will need to add for the `Show()` method in the `vehicles` application?

 ## Additional Resources